-The Commonwealth of the Northern Mariana Islands (CNMI) is a remote US territory in the Western Pacific whose economy is solely dependent on East Asian countries for tourism.
-The tourism industry is the major contributing factor of the CNMI's economic base.
-The U.S. Department of Housing and Urban Development has designated and classified all municipalities of the CNMI as Nonmetropolitan Difficult Development Areas, "an area which has high construction, land, and utility costs relative to area median gross income."
-With the arrival of the COVID-19 pandemic, the CNMI was negatively impacted socially and economically.
-East Asian countries have adopted COVID-19 rules and regulations that have made tourism travel difficult in small numbers.
-The tourism industry employs and supports the majority of the CNMI's population.
-Through the course of the pandemic, most of these businesses have either suspended or closed their establishments leading to furloughs of most of our population.
-Currently, a large number of local families have survived on Federal aid and family members that are employed with the CNMI government.
-With funding assistance provided through our federal partners with the recent passage of the American Rescue Plan Act of 2021 (ARPA), the Coronavirus State and Local Fiscal Recovery Funds (CSLFRF) would benefit the CNMI in ways that will provide our islands a clear path towards recovery.
-The CSLFRF provide substantial flexibility for each government to meet local needs-including support for households, small businesses, impacted industries, essential workers, and the communities hardest hit by the crisis.
-These funds can also be used to make necessary investments in water, sewer, and broadband infrastructure.
-As a US territory, the CNMI was allocated a total of \$481,876,521 with broad flexibility to decide how best to use this funding to meet the needs of their communities.
+The Commonwealth of the Northern Mariana Islands (CNMI) is a remote US territory in the Western Pacific whose main economic base is tourism originating from East Asia.
+With the CNMI's sole dependence on the tourism industry, the social and economic impact COVID-19 negatively imposed on the islands was significantly evident.
+Throughout the course of the pandemic, East Asian countries adopted COVID-19 rules and regulations that made tourism travel difficult in small numbers, initiating a ripple effect on the CNMI.
+The substantial drop in tourist arrivals caused related businesses to suspend or close their establishments, leading to employee furloughs, which ultimately hindered salary and wage, and business gross revenue tax collections of the CNMI Government.
+During the COVID-19 public health emergency, the CNMI witnessed a large number of families surviving on Federal aid.
+With funding assistance provided through its federal partners with the recent passage of the American Rescue Plan Act of 2021 (ARPA), the Coronavirus State and Local Fiscal Recovery Funds (CSLFRF) continues to benefit the CNMI in many ways.
+The CSLFRF provides substantial flexibility for the CNMI Government to meet its local needs-including support for households, small businesses, impacted industries, essential workers, and the communities hardest hit by the crisis.
+These funds may also be used to make necessary investments in water, sewer, and broadband infrastructure.
+The primary available use of the CLSFR funds that the CNMI has largely utilized is for the provision of government services.
+As a US territory, the CNMI was allocated a total of \$481,876,521 with broad flexibility to decide how to use this funding to meet the needs of their communities.
 The CNMI plans to use the fiscal recovery funding for the following categories based on Section 602 of the Act:

-- (A) To respond to the public health emergency with respect to the Coronavirus Disease 2019 (COVID-19) and its negative economic impacts, including assistance to households, small businesses, and non-profits, and aid to impacted industries such as tourism, travel, and hospitality. - B) To respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible workers of the territory that are performing such essential work, and by providing grants to eligible employers that have eligible workers who perform essential work. - (C) For the provision of government services to the extent of the reduction in revenue of the territory due to the COVID-19 public health emergency relative to revenues collected in the most recent full fiscal year of the territory prior to the emergency. - (D) To make necessary investments in water, sewer, and broadband infrastructure.
+(A) To respond to the public health emergency with respect to the Coronavirus Disease 2019 (COVID-19) and its negative economic impacts, including assistance to households, small businesses, and non-profits, and aid to impacted industries such as tourism, travel, and hospitality.

+B) To respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible workers of the territory that are performing such essential work, and by providing grants to eligible employers that have eligible workers who perform essential work.

+(C) For the provision of government services to the extent of the reduction in revenue of the territory due to the COVID-19 public health emergency relative to revenues collected in the most recent full fiscal year of the territory prior to the emergency.

+(D) To make necessary investments in water, sewer, and broadband infrastructure.